tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

 Write the event function in the First-Person Character Blueprint.
 ![image](https://github.com/tomoko-tiba/Paradise_CCI_Graduation_Project2023/assets/41440180/f91d35ad-7fb7-4cfa-b8a2-11b2d5057587)

-**Debug:** During chatting, selecting options requires the mouse, but this causes a conflict as the camera moves with the mouse movement.
+**Bug:** During chatting, selecting options requires the mouse, but this causes a conflict as the camera moves with the mouse movement.

-The solution is to set a Boolean variable 'IsChatting'; mouse control of the camera movement is only allowed when 'IsChatting' is false.
+**Debug:** The solution is to set a Boolean variable 'IsChatting'; mouse control of the camera movement is only allowed when 'IsChatting' is false.

 ![image](https://github.com/tomoko-tiba/Paradise_CCI_Graduation_Project2023/assets/41440180/8366be49-44dd-4589-9c68-81b69842e177)